How to Build Confidence in a Toxic Work Environment

 5. There’s high employee turnover

-If you’re stuck in such a toxic environment it can feel all-consuming, but there are three vital steps you can take to resolve things.
+If you work in a toxic environment for 8-hours a day, it can feel all-consuming.
+But there are some key steps we can take to win back some control.

 Firstly, get a fresh perspective from someone OUTSIDE the environment.
 When we’re in the middle of the drama, it’s impossible to see things clearly.
 Emotions are running high, and our own judgement is clouded.